bankung7/42_webserv/README.md

 We use 127.0.0.1 for all testing.

 ### Listen
-It will accept the port int numeric format only.
 Each server block must have only 1 listen.
 > listen 8080;

-To use same port, put ~SO_REUSEPORT~ while binding.
+To use same port, put SO_REUSEPORT while binding.

 ### Server Name
 If server_name is specify by host in the request.